Getting Started with AI Coding Tools: A Student's Guide

 • Your solutions work but you don't know why

-AI coding tools are like calculators.
-A student who uses a calculator without understanding arithmetic will struggle.
+Think of it like a calculator analogy.
+A student who uses a calculator without understanding arithmetic will struggle with algebra.
 A student who understands arithmetic and uses a calculator is faster and more capable.
+Learn the fundamentals without AI first, then use AI to accelerate beyond the fundamentals.
+If you're using AI before you understand the basics, you're skipping the foundation.

 Advertisement